 Self-Care Awareness Month Trivia Question!
 What do a lot of lawyers have in common with billionaire innovators Elon Musk and Jeff Bezos?

 Their work is impressive, but their priorities are questionable.
 In similar and different ways.
 Elon Musk is sleep-deprived and friends are concerned.
 Jeff Bezos sleeps enough, but he’s making headlines for poor working conditions in his Amazon warehouses.
 They both seem pretty smart and might prevail against any odds — but in the meantime, we can learn from the mistakes they’re making on their paths to full scale market disruption and domination.
+NEWS UPDATE: Elon Musk agreed to pay $20 million and quit as Tesla chairman in a deal with SEC.
+(See here.)
+And Jeff Bezos announced Amazon is raising its minimum wage to $15 an hour for all US employees.
+(See here.)

 Are you about to start law school?
 Congratulations . . .
 You have probably heard at least a few horror stories about the stress, the dropout rate, the prevalence of depression, the high student loans, the competition, the high rates of substance use, and how law school is either like military boot camp, the Hunger Games, or the battle between Gandalf and the Balrog.
 Challenges shape us, and law school is a life changing experience.
 Needless to say, it is best to have some helpful strategies at the ready, even before it seems they are necessary.